$368.5 million, policy reforms provide needed resources for first responders

-State Rep. TC Clements of Temperance today led the House in approving an expanded plan to support law enforcement and public safety personnel and help them better protect the people they serve.
+State Rep. Mike Mueller of Linden today led the House in approving an expanded plan to support law enforcement and public safety personnel and help them better protect the people they serve.

 The measures, approved today with bipartisan support, include $368.5 million in funding and policy reforms to help first responders with recruitment and retention efforts, community outreach and equipment upgrades.